Trading Glass

 • Screenshot.
 Done.

-But after 30 trades, they’re no closer to knowing:
+After 30 trades, they're no closer to knowing:

-• What setups are most profitable
+• Which setups are most profitable

 • Where their behavior breaks down